-Native Americans often used prickly pears to make colonche, and certain varieties of the cactus possess psychotropic components, including mescaline, making the cactus fruits useful for making Ayahuasca.
-One of the most popular uses of prickly pear is as a hangover cure, and it has been used to reduce headaches associated with too much alcohol for hundreds of years.
+Native Americans often used prickly pears to make colonche, and certain varieties of the cactus possess psychotropic components, including mescaline, making the cactus fruits useful for creating Ayahuasca.
+One of the most popular uses of prickly pear for hundreds of years is a hangover cure and it has been used to reduce a headache associated with consuming too much alcohol.

 Although all cacti are technically native to the Americas, prickly pears and its fruit have spread across the world to Egypt, Morocco, various parts of Europe, the Middle East, and Greece.
 The prickly pears are used for food, as well as alternative medicine treatments, as it has a wealth of nutrients and potential health benefits.
 Let’s take a closer look at the unique health components found inside prickly pears.

-Digestive Health: Prickly pears have a significant level of dietary fiber, like most fruits and vegetables, so these spiny fruits can help you regulate your digestive process.
-Fiber bulks up stool to help food pass through the digestive tract easier, thereby eliminating constipation, bloating, and more serious gastrointestinal issues, such as colon cancer or gastric ulcers.
+Prickly pears have a significant level of dietary fiber, like most fruits and vegetables, so these spiny fruits can help you regulate your digestive process.
+Fiber bulks up the stool to help food pass through the digestive tract easily, thereby eliminating constipation, bloating, and more serious gastrointestinal issues, such as colon cancer or gastric ulcers.

-Heart Health: There are a number of components of prickly pears that make it very good for heart health.
-First of all, the levels of fiber in the fruit can help to lower the levels of “bad” cholesterol in the body, while the significant levels of potassium can help to lower blood pressure, by relaxing the blood vessels and reducing the stress on the cardiovascular system.
-Finally, the betalains found in prickly pear, have been directly connected to strengthening the endothelial walls of blood vessels, thereby reducing the chances of weakening or damage to the system.
+There are a number of components of prickly pears that make it very good for heart health.
+First of all, the levels of fiber in the fruit can help to lower the levels of “bad” cholesterol in the body; while the significant levels of potassium can help to lower blood pressure, by relaxing the blood vessels and reducing the stress on the cardiovascular system.
+Finally, the betalains found in prickly pear, have been directly connected to strengthening the endothelial walls of blood vessels, thereby reducing the chances of weakening the system.
 Reducing cholesterol, lowering blood pressure, and strengthening blood vessels can prevent atherosclerosis, coronary heart disease, and strokes.

-Cancer Prevention: Everyone is looking for the solution or cure for cancer, but unfortunately, our best bet is still to eat as many antioxidants as we can to combat the effects of free radicals.
+Everyone is looking for a cure for cancer, but unfortunately, our best bet is still to eat as many antioxidants as we can to combat the effects of free radicals.
 Prickly pears have high levels of flavonoids, polyphenols, and betalains, all of which act as antioxidant compounds and neutralize free radicals before they can cause healthy cells to mutate into cancerous cells.
 Studies have shown lowered chances of cancer in people who regularly add these types of antioxidants into their diet.

-Weight Loss Efforts: Like all fruits with high fiber and impressive nutrient density, combined with very low calories and very low saturated fat, prickly pears can keep your body in healthy form without packing on any extra weight and the fiber and carbohydrates prevent you from overeating!
+Like all fruits with high fiber and nutrient density, combined with very low calories and saturated fat, prickly pears can keep your body in healthy form without packing on any extra weight.
+Also, the fiber and carbohydrates prevent you from overeating!